-The instructor and student sign the form, and a copy is given to the Office of the Director.
+The instructor and student sign the written agreement, and a copy is given to the Office of the Director.

-The maximum period of time allowed to clear the Incomplete is until the end of the next term or module.
-If the Incomplete grade is not cleared by the date set by the instructor or by the end of the next term or module, the grade of I will be changed to the grade provided by the instructor at the time the Incomplete was assigned or to a grade of F if no alternate grade was provided.
+The maximum period of time allowed to clear the Incomplete is 12 months.
+If the Incomplete grade is not cleared by the date set by the instructor or by the end of the 12-month deadline, the grade of I will be changed to the grade provided by the instructor at the time the Incomplete was assigned or to a grade if F if no alternate grade was provided.